Android TV boxes installed with Kodi media center have become very popular since they are low cost and can stream videos nicely.

 Connecting to WiFi or Ethernet

-The interface can differ between android TV box manufactures, but a internet connection is needed to stream online content.
+The interface can differ between android TV box manufactures, but an internet connection is needed to stream online content.

-The best setup is to use a wired Ethernet cable if possible, but not everyone will have a cable close and have to use WiFi.
+The best setup is to use a wired Ethernet cable if possible, but not everyone will have a Ethernet connection close and have to use WiFi.